 The Punggol LRT west loop opened on 29 June 2014 with 3 stations - Nibong, Sumang and Soo Teck.
 Trains on the west loop run in the anti-clockwise direction before 3pm, and run in the opposite direction after 3pm.
 Sam Kee and Punggol Point stations later opened on 29 February and 29 December 2016 respectively.

-Samudera station will open in March 2017 while Teck Lee station will open when there are more developments in the area.
+Samudera station opened on 31 March 2017, while Teck Lee station will open when there are more developments in the area.

 To increase the capacity on the Sengkang and Punggol LRT during peak hours, 16 of the existing single car trains will be modified to be coupled for 2-car operations.
 As the system was not originally designed with dual-car service, modifications are required to the signalling system and trains.